alielw/APS-NGS-day2-PM/README.md

 * Lets look up and check whether any of these differentially expressed genes are annotated, and find out gene features.
 A note of caution here, the *Heliconius melpomene* is not well annotated relative to genomes of model species.

-	First, look up the gene in the gtf file to identify its annotated gene name. eg

-		grep "XLOC_010550" /fastdata/$USER/align/Cufflinks_output/merged_asm/merged_allstranded.gtf

-	Then find the Ensembl gene id.
-This specified in the `oId` flag and starts with HMEL... eg

-		HMEL031499g1.t1

 	Look up the gene id in [Lepbase](http://ensembl.lepbase.org/Heliconius_melpomene_melpomene_hmel2/Info/Index).
-You need to drop the transcript info from the gene name eg
+You need to drop the transcript info from the gene name.

-		HMEL031499g1

 	What information can you find out about the gene?
 Does it have any orthologs and if so can you infer the function of this gene?

 	What about other genes that you identified as differentially expressed?
 What can you find out about these?
 Are there any good candidates for iridescence?

+* Let's try to relax the criteria for differential expression and remove the fold change threshold.

+	How many genes are expressed more in the iridescent region of the wing?

+		print(length(which(table_de$Padj < 0.05)))

+		table_de[which(table_de$Padj < 0.05),]

+	Do any of these genes look like good candidates for iridescence?

 ---